dash0hq/take-home-assignments/otlp-log-viewer/README.md

 ## Extended Capabilities

 This section contains optional bonus challenges.
 Tackle these after completing the core expected capabilities, prioritizing based on your time.
-We recommend attempting 1-2 of these within the 3-4 hour timeframe.

 ### 1. Performance Optimization for Large Datasets